 Irradiation test objectives

-The BeamCAM tests in CHARM facility is aimed to demonstrate that the overall HW design of the future BeamCAM is able to sustain the constraints which will be encountered in the different CERN scientific equipment, as the current Large Hadron Collider (LHC) and the Future Circular Collider (FCC), a project currently in preparation.
+The BeamCAM tests in CHARM facility is aimed to demonstrate that the overall HW design of the future BeamCAM is able to sustain the constraints which will be encountered in the different CERN scientific equipment, for example like in the current Large Hadron Collider (LHC) or the Future Circular Collider (FCC), a project currently in preparation.

 Even if this test results could not directly be used by MCSE as a formal validation of the MCAMv4, it will also bring useful information in the frame of the MCAMv4 development and test.